thatcherclough/BetterBackdoor/README.md

 Once running, to control the backdoor you must return to SocketShell and run option 1 at start while connected to the same WiFi network as the victim's computer.

 ## Requirements
-- A Java JDK distribution must be installed and added to PATH.
+- A Java JDK distribution must be installed and added to PATH with label JAVA_HOME.
-- Maven must be installed and added to PATH.
 - You must use the same computer to compile and control the backdoor.
   - The computer used to compile the backdoor must be on the same WiFi network as the victim's computer.
   - The IPv4 address of this computer must remain static in the time between compiling the backdoor and controlling it.